If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Storing a wet ice maker will cause mold to grow.

-If you’re going to be away for more than a couple of days, what’s the point of your ice maker going through the ice cycle?
-It’s better to turn it off, empty the water, dry it off and store it away.
+If you’ll be away for more than a few days, what’s the point of your ice maker going through the ice cycle?
+It’s better to turn it off, empty the water, dry it off, and store it away.

 Always keep your portable ice maker clean.